Introduction

 PCTransactionsManager.decline(user, transaction, password)

-.then(/* notify user of successful rejection */)
+.then(/* notify user of successful declination */)

 }

-Working with Operations
+Working with operations

 An operation (PCOperation) is a set of related transactions (PCTransaction) that can be processed in a single request.
 This reduces the number of network calls and speeds up execution.

-6. Operations support partial processing: the client can confirm some transactions immediately and defer others.
-The next step is to provide an interface allowing the client to choose which transactions to process now, using PCTransactionsManager.processOperation(user: PCUser, operation: PCOperation, password: string, transactionsToConfirm: Array<PCTransaction>, transactionsToDecline: Array<PCTransaction>).
+Operations support partial processing: the User can confirm some transactions immediately and postpone others.
+Therefore, the next step will be to provide an interface that allows the User to choose which transactions they want to process now

-import { PCUsersManager, PCOperationsManager } from '@safetech/pcsdk';
+import {PCUsersManager, PCOperationsManager} from '@safetech/pcsdk';

 try {